Updated : Thu, June 30, 2022 @ 9:53 PM

 Genomic tools, such as PCR-based genotyping and targeted sequencing, can support aquaculture breeders in achieving cost-effective disease-resistance screening to accelerate breeding outcomes.
 Genomic technologies can complement traditional breeding methods, and are especially beneficial when breeding for complex traits, such as disease resistance.
 One benefit of using molecular markers to screen breeding populations for disease resistance is that non-invasive sampling methods can be used, preserving the tested individual as a viable breeding candidate.

 LGC Biosearch Technologies™ is a leader in genomic technologies for the aquaculture industry.
 We offer comprehensive services to support aquaculture breeding programmes to deliver improved stock, from convenient sample collection to DNA extraction, genotyping and data analysis.
 With quick turnaround times and the ability to screen large sample numbers, our genomic services deliver accurate, timely data to help breeders identify populations with natural resistance to specific diseases.
 Learn more about our all-inclusive service for aquaculture breeding programmes.

-Stay tuned for the second blog post of the series which explores how genomic technologies can complement traditional breeding methods to improve disease-resistance traits in aquaculture species.
+Check out the second blog post of the series which explores how genomic technologies can complement traditional breeding methods to improve disease-resistance traits in aquaculture species.